-Playing local videos in Chrome is quick and easy, you can also enjoy picture-in-picture mode and cast videos from Chrome browser to your TV.
-Below, let me explain how to play videos in Chrome.
+Playing local videos in Chrome is quick and easy, and you can also enjoy picture-in-picture mode and cast to your TV.
+Below, let me explain in detail how to play videos in Chrome.

 It’s worth noting that Google Chrome will play a variety of formats but not all.
 According to the Chromium Projects, the Chrome browser supports the following codecs and formats: